- Targeting consumers early in their customer journey is crucial for success when it comes to scaling your advertising.

 My issue with all attribution models is that they assign credits to touchpoints, which assumes an accurate measurement of the value of a transaction generated by advertising.

 Attribution models can help to estimate what percentage of the total value should be assigned to each touchpoint, but the total value itself is inaccurate.

 Current attribution systems usually use the revenue as a proxy for the total value, which falls short because:

 - If an existing customer completes a transaction, he might have bought anyway, without seeing an ad.
 Sales to existing customers are never fully incremental.

-- It makes a difference if I sell two products which have the same price, but different margins
+- It makes a difference if I sell two products that have the same price, but different margins

-- Products which are running out of stock don’t require advertising; hence, selling them is less valuable than selling products with excess stock
+- Products that are running out of stock don’t require advertising; hence, selling them is less valuable than selling products with excess stock

 - Winning new customers who then make repeat purchases is far more valuable than just making revenue with existing customers